bgamari/ghc-wiki-import/pattern-synonyms/associating-synonyms.md

 Things get even more hairy when we remember that classes can have equality constraints.
-Consider the quite weird example.
+Consider this quite weird example.

 ```